kgashok/project-ideas/ias/pointerGlossary.md

 	 > Spoiler Alert: http://stackoverflow.com/a/3524270/307454

 ##### Quiz 5.3
-The only kind of arithmetic that is allowed with pointers is:
+The only kind of arithmetic that is allowed between two pointers:
-1. Addition and Subtraction
+1. Addition and Subtraction of two pointers
-2. Multiplication and Division
+2. Multiplication and Division of two pointers
 3. Both the above
-4. Only subtraction
+4. Only subtraction between two pointers

 #### Quiz 6 - Mystery Function